telerik/fiddler-everywhere-docs/installation-and-update/installation-procedure.md

 # Login and Update

-This article provides additional information related to the installation of Fiddler Everywhere and its root certificate and lists the available options for logging into the tool and updating it.
+This article provides additional information related to the installation of Fiddler Everywhere and lists the available options for logging into the tool and updating it.

+## Getting Started Guides

 To get up and running with Fiddler Everywhere, refer to the step-by-step tutorials: